Beilstein-Institut/BChemXtract/doc/CONCEPTS.md

 ![Overall architecture](ChemXtract_Architecture.png)

 ## CDX object model
-This is the ChemDraw object model, that is created in-memory during the parsing stage.
+Following we outline the ChemDraw object model, that is created in-memory during the parsing stage.

 | Object             | Description                                               |
 | ------------------ | --------------------------------------------------------- |